LifeForceZ/nd064_c2/README.md

 **0. Introduction**

 For the purpose of this submission, the monolith application for UdaConnect has been refactored into 3 microservices (i.e. `Person`, `Location`, `Connection`).
 The `Connection` microservice has been further modified to call a REST API to the `Person` microservice to return a list of connections. `gRPC` and `Kafka` are used to show how the different message passing techniques can be implemented for the application, although they are not eventually integrated with the application.
-An overview of the architectural design can be found in `docs/architecture_design.png`.
+An overview of the as-is and to-be architectural design can be found respectively in `docs/architecture_design_as_is.png` and `docs/architecture_design_to_be.png`.

 **1. Deploy `kubectl`**